Week 2 Homework: DNA Read, Write & Edit

 (ii) The Technology: Prime Editing To achieve these precise changes without causing accidental damage to the rest of the genome, I would use Prime Editing (PE).

-While standard CRISPR-Cas9 is effective for “breaking” genes, Prime Editing is a “search-and-replace” tool that can rewrite specific DNA letters with manifold precision.
-This is essential for plants, where the genome conceals delicate regulatory networks that can be easily disrupted by the “clumsy” DNA breaks of older technologies.
+While standard CRISPR-Cas9 is effective for cutting genes, Prime Editing is a search-and-replace tool that can rewrite specific DNA letters with manifold precision.

 Incorporation: Through natural cellular repair, the old flap is removed, and the new, edited sequence is permanently integrated into the genome.